alishasrivas/Coordin8/team/m2/features.md

 ### Interactive Invitees List

 This feature will generate an interactive unordered list of all the invitees.
 After the user enters the invitee's email, they click the "Invite user" button.
 This will update the DOM, adding the invitee's email to a list.
 Next to each invitee's email is a delete button.
-This allows the user to add and remove invitees from their list.
+This feature allows the user to add and remove invitees from their list.
+Upon submission (clicking "Invite User" button), the invitee input field will reset.

 **Size**: medium